Last Updated on March 9, 2021 by Julia Wilson

 - Unkempt coat

 The veterinarian will perform a physical examination of the cat and obtain a medical history from you, which will include the onset of symptoms.
-During evaluation, the veterinarian may feel the enlarged liver as well as icterus (jaundice), unkempt coat and dehydration.
+During the evaluation, the veterinarian may feel the enlarged liver as well as icterus (jaundice), unkempt coat and dehydration.

 - Biochemical profile – Will reveal increased ALP enzyme levels, as well as elevated bilirubin (bilirubinemia), in addition, electrolyte derangements can include hypokalemia (low blood potassium) due to loss of appetite, hypochloremia (low blood chloride) from vomiting.